Mercedes EQC electric motor, drive & performance

 Don’t go thinking the EQC is an off-roader, though.
 While its raised SUV stance and four-wheel-drive capability help with getting across a muddy yard or rutted track, this is very much an on-road SUV, so don’t expect it to cope well with anything more rugged.

 It’s no sports SUV, either.
-This is a heavy car, and it feels it, so while you can select Sport mode and enjoy precise, secure-feeling progress when driving with intent down a decent road, it never feels as playful or exciting (beyond the vaguely shocking acceleration) as a Jaguar I-Pace.
+This is a heavy car, and it feels it, so while you can select Sport mode and enjoy precise, secure-feeling progress when driving with intent down a decent road, it never feels as playful or exciting (beyond the vaguely shocking acceleration) as an I-Pace.

 Comfort and refinement are the real strong points of the EQC.
 Even by the remarkably high standards set by its peers, the Mercedes has the best ride comfort and refinement in the class, with very little wind and tyre noise, and almost no whine from the electric motor.